fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 In the code above, we have to explicitly retrieve the results by calling `value` on the futures/threads.
 This means they're *explicit* futures rather than *implicit* ones.

-This might not seem like much of an issue, but let's say we want to pass one of the results on to another piece of code.
+This might not seem like much of an issue, but what if we wanted to pass one of the results on to another piece of code?
 We could either:

 1. Call `value` on the future, and pass along the result directly.
 2. Pass along the future, and let the other piece of code call `value` when it needs the result.

 Neither of these options are very good.
 The first can result in suboptimal performance, because we're calling `value` before we really need to (remember that `value` might block execution if the result isn't ready yet).
-The second option limits the reusability of the other piece of code, as it would now only work with futures.
+The second option limits the reusability of the other piece of code, as it will now only be able to work with futures.

 Implicit futures don't have either of these issues.
-The code that uses them can remain blissfully ignorant of what they are, and no blocking will occur until the result is actually used (i.e. a method is called on it).
+The code that uses them can remain blissfully ignorant of the fact that they're futures, and no blocking will occur until the result is actually needed (i.e. a method is called on it).

 Delegating method calls
 -----------------------

-To summarise what we're trying to achieve, we want the future object to appear as though it were the result object.
+To summarise what we're trying to achieve, we want the future object to behave as though it were the result object.
 When we call a method on it, it should delegate the call to the result (blocking if necessary until the result becomes available).

-It's not immediately obvious how methods could be delegated like this.
-The future should be able to work with all types of result objects, so we don't know in advance which methods will need forwarding.
+It's not immediately obvious how methods can be delegated like this.
+The future should be able to work with all types of result objects, so we don't know in advance which methods need forwarding.

 Ruby has a rather interesting feature called `method_missing` that comes in handy here.
 Calling a non-existent method would normally result in an error, but if we define a method called `method_missing`, Ruby will call that instead.